 A complete and comprehensive Continuing Nutrition Education (CNE) programme for Dietitians and Nutritionists to earn up to 31 CPD points annually.

-The Division of Human Nutrition at Stellenbosch University will once again be hosting its annual Continuing Nutrition Education (CNE) Programme for Dietitians and Nutritionists in 2014.
-This programme has become a highly successful annual event with more than 500 participants attending in 2013.
+The Division of Human Nutrition at Stellenbosch University will once again be hosting its annual Continuing Nutrition Education (CNE) Programme for Dietitians and Nutritionists in 2015.
+This programme has become a highly successful annual event with almost 500 participants attending in 2014.

 Dietitians and Nutritionists can register for Options A, B or C individually, or the combination of A and C or B and C can be selected.
-Depending on the option selected, a total of up to 31 CPD points, including 6 ethics points, can be earned.
+Depending on the option selected, a total of up to 31 CPD points, including 5 ethic points, can be earned.

 Each practitioner is responsible for maintaining his/her own Individual Activity Report (Form IAR1) until such time as his/her name is drawn for a compliance audit (Click here to download the portfolio form).
 CNE update 2014 will issue a CPD Certificate to participants who successfully complete the programme, and will keep record of each participant’s units earned for a period of three years after the date that the certificate was issued.